You and Your Mentor

 How Much Contact

 In your initial discussions, you and your mentor will determine how much interaction is to be expected.
 It is better to spend the time at the beginning of a process to establish exactly what is being asked of you and to be certain that you know how to proceed.
-To that end, written communication (mail, fax or email) often serves both parties as a strong support to regularly scheduled telephone calls, which should be initiated by the student at the student's expense.
-You can even explore the use of other methods of communication (audio- and video-tapes) with your mentor at the beginning of your studies.
+To that end, written communication via email often serves both parties as a strong support to regularly scheduled telephone calls.
+You can even explore the use of other methods of communication (audio and/or video recordings) with your mentor at the beginning of your studies.

 Communication with Your Mentor

 The most essential element of your program is your communication with your mentor and the University.
 Establish a regular schedule for communication with your mentor.
-This should include regularly scheduled telephone discussions, as well as exchange of e-mail, fax and postal communication.
+This should include regularly scheduled telephone or Zoom discussions, as well as exchange of e-mail.

 What if We Don't Get Along?